 The mean age of those buried at St Luke’s was about 28 years, reflecting the large number of infant burials.

 224 of those buried (16.2% of the total) were less than one year old.
 A further 379 (27.4%) were in the 1 to 7 age-range.
 Half of the people buried were aged 18 years or less.

 How to consult the original records

-Scanned and indexed images of the St Luke’s burial registers, as well as a large number of other registers from that parish and elsewhere can also be consulted at www.ancestry.co.uk Unless you visit the Ancestry site at a library that has a subscription allowing free access for its readers, you will have to pay to see the information on that platform.
+Scanned images of the St Luke’s burial registers can be consulted at and downloaded from the Ancestry website.
+Unless you visit that site at a library with a subscription allowing free access for its readers or have your own subscription, there will be a charge to see the information there.